txtdirect/website/content/docs/specification/content.md

 ## Description

-The `proxy` type let's you to proxy your requests to a specific endpoint.
-It reads the endpoint from record's `to=` field and reverse proxies the requst to the endpoint.
+The `proxy` type let's you proxy your requests to a specific upstream.
+It reads the upstream from the record's `to=` field and reverse proxies the request.

 **Type**